godatadriven/godatadriven-blog/content/installing-cloudera-on-azure.md

 By configuring single sign-on using the Active Directory and configuring SSO for the Hadoop services, users can use a single password everywhere.

-In the next post we will discuss our choices and the actual modifications we made to the Cloudera template.
+Now you have an overview of the relevant Azure services for Cloudera Enterprise deployments, deployment modes and the architectural design.
+In the next post we will motivate our choices on using the template or developing the implementation from scratch, and the actual modifications we made to the Cloudera template.